UNLOCKING US WITH BRENE BROWN – 6 May 2020

 “A proper response to an apology: ‘Thank you for that apology, I really appreciate it.'”

 My children learn from me how to apologize.
 They learn from me how to accept an apology.
 They can also learn not to apologize if I haven’t properly responded to or accepted their apologies.
-Here are two bad examples: Thank you for the apology, but next time you should apologize before I have to tell you.
-Or, Say it like you mean it.
-Look at what is happening here.
-The parent is shaming the child for their apology.

 On Sunday, the lesson I taught in our home Sunday School was about apologizing and forgiving.
 And as I taught the children, the principle became one of absolute mercy.
 Again, this is a gift to us – the opportunity to apologize.
 As well as the opportunity to forgive.
 There is more to this.
 I am going to share more from Harriet Lerner and Brene Brown tomorrow.